bryan-cda/datomic/README.md

 ## Datomic database project

-Used to improve my knowledge of database styles with a new form used by Datamic with Clojure.
+Used to improve my knowledge of database styles with a different way used by Datamic and your chacateristics with Clojure.